AlexsanderMe/AlexsanderMe/README.md

 ## 👨‍💻 About Me

-Full Stack Developer passionate about creating innovative solutions!
+Software Engineering student passionate about creating innovative solutions!
 Currently pursuing a Software Engineering degree and focused on developing web applications with Python and JavaScript.
 I'm constantly learning and applying new technologies in practical projects.

 ### 🎓 Education
-- 📚 Bachelor's in Software Engineering - Estácio de Sá University (4th semester)
+- 📚 Bachelor's in Software Engineering - Estácio de Sá University (5th semester)

 ## 🛠️ Technologies & Tools